 Which producer or artist would you like to collaborate with?

-There are many, maybe too many, so that it would be hard for me to find the space here to write, but as you can see, I am a lover of Roots Reggae and I do love the conscious Reggae Artists, we are one family, so anyone of them, as long as it is positive and uplifting, I am in for it!
+There are many.
+Maybe too many so that it would be hard for me to find the space here to write.
+But as you can see, I am a lover of Roots Reggae, and I do love the conscious Reggae Artists.
+We are one family.
+So anyone of them, as long as it is positive and uplifting, I am in for it!

 You have produced yourself some of the songs of your album such as “Ithiopian Ites”, when did you start composing?

-From the time I started to sing Reggae I have started writing my own lyrics and when I started picking up my instrument to play Reggae I also started composing.
+From the time I started to sing Reggae I have started writing my own lyrics.
+Then, when I started picking up my instrument to play Reggae I also started composing.
 During the later period of my band “Movements” I was the main song writer and when I started out as a solo artist in 2004 I did quite a number of recordings on riddims that other people produced but I have now turned to more taking up that task of writing and composing especially for this new album “Mental War“.